TradePulse Learning Hub

 Mistakes to Avoid

-• Treating overbought as “must sell”
+• Treating overbought RSI as "must sell" in a strong trend

-• Using crossovers in sideways markets
+• Using crossovers in sideways markets (whipsaw)

-• Trading divergence without confirmation
+• Trading divergence without price action confirmation

 Disclaimer:

 TradePulse does not guarantee the accuracy, adequacy, or completeness of any information provided and will not be held responsible for any errors, omissions, or outcomes resulting from the use of such information.
-The information presented on this website does not constitute a recommendation or solicitation to buy or sell any securities, commodities, or financial instruments.
+The information presented does not constitute a recommendation or solicitation to buy or sell any securities, commodities, or financial instruments.

 Please read our full disclaimer.